Sometimes test results are inaccurate. We call these results false positives and false negatives.

 False negative results

-Why abnormalities can be missed
+How abnormalities can be missed

-Abnormal cells can also be missed.
+How abnormal cells can be missed

-This is because:
+This can happen because:

 - sometimes abnormal cells do not look much different to normal cells